varya/varya.github.com/_posts/en/issues/2013-06-28-javascript-component-solutions.md

 invisible: true

 ---
-This article features common problems that developers often face when writing JavaScript for the client side; possible solutions to these problems and explanations of my choices.
+This article features common problems that developers often face (or maybe used to face before the current open source era) when writing JavaScript for the client side; possible solutions to these problems and explanations of my choices.